josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 **Ruby Patton:** There is no shame in staying behind.

-Those who wish to will be shuttled to the Habitat ship to begin transportation back to IEE territory.
+Those who wish will be shuttled to the habitat ship to begin transportation back to IEE territory.

 Mati, can you arrange an escort for my people to get back to safety?